cloudfoundry/cloud_controller_ng/decisions/0007-implementing-v3-roles.md

 This would mean introducing a new SQL view that was backed by a large `UNION` query.
 The idea was to make a pseudo-table that combined the existing 7 tables into one, to make it easier to work with.

-We quickly realized that this could only work as a read-only view: inserts into views are only supported for a small subset of simple views, and ours did not qualify.
-Still, we continued to explore it, since we figured we could do inserts and deletes on the underlying tables and only use the view as a convenience when fetching/listing roles.
+We quickly realized this would only work as a read-only view; inserts into views are only supported for a small subset of simple views, and ours would not qualify.
+Still, we continued to explore it, figuring we could do inserts and deletes on the underlying tables and only use the view as a convenience when fetching/listing roles.

-We got as far as [pushing the migration](https://github.com/cloudfoundry/cloud_controller_ng/commit/30bec825d9cfb2e1780e2faa80afaf672b9cfaa8), but we had to quickly [revert it](https://github.com/cloudfoundry/cloud_controller_ng/commit/d697e9684ad9e52a7dcdbf5a414ded9d7dcfd64f) because it did not work on MySQL.
+We got as far as [pushing the migration](https://github.com/cloudfoundry/cloud_controller_ng/commit/30bec825d9cfb2e1780e2faa80afaf672b9cfaa8), but quickly had to [revert it](https://github.com/cloudfoundry/cloud_controller_ng/commit/d697e9684ad9e52a7dcdbf5a414ded9d7dcfd64f) because it did not work on MySQL.
 We ran into errors like `Mysql2::Error: View's SELECT contains a subquery in the FROM clause`.

-It seems like later versions of MySQL may support this, but CC attempts to be compatible with old versions as well, so we abandoned this approach.
+It seems like later versions of MySQL may support this, but CC attempts to be compatible with old versions of MySQL as well, so we abandoned this approach.

 #### Change V3 role usage patterns so we only hit one table at a time

-This would mean changing the proposed V3 role endpoints.
+This would mean changing the proposed V3 roles endpoints.
 Instead of `GET /v3/roles/:guid`, you would use requests like `GET /v3/roles?user_guids=<user-guid>&space_guids=<space-guid>&types=space_auditor`.
-The idea was to work around the fact that roles did not have their own unique `guid` field; instead, they would be uniquely identified by the combination of their `type`/`user_guid`/`space_guid` (for space roles).
+The idea was to work around the fact that roles did not have their own unique `guid` field; instead, they would be uniquely identified by a combination of their `type`/`user_guid`/`space_guid` (for space roles).

 This might have let us get away with not changing the underlying schema at all.
-We would structure the endpoints such that we usually only had to talk to one of the 7 underlying tables at a time, and for listing, we would figure something else out.
+We could structure the endpoints such that we usually only had to talk to one of the 7 underlying tables at a time, and for listing we would figure something else out.

 We decided against this because it introduced strange, non-standard UX patterns.
 We did not like the idea of